 - Chess originated in India, and evolved on its spread to the Middle East and southern Europe.
 The 20th century chess scene was totally dominated by the Soviet Union.
 But these days, thanks to Viswanathan Anand, one might say that India has finally become the best at its own game.

 - And the version Anand plays is a Spanish variant of Shatranj from the late 15th century.

 - The game Reversi or Othello was invented in England, but its modern reinvention was in Japan, and as seen in the link, a number of World Champions in the game have been Japanese.
 This might be attributed to its similarity with the Asian game Go.

-Mahjong is originally a Chinese game, but in America has most of its association with (now) old Jews.
+- Mahjong is originally a Chinese game, but in America has most of its association with (now) old Jews (mostly women).

-In Australia at least it is even still called Snakes and Ladders even if most of the moral symbolism has been quietly dropped.
+- It's still called Snakes and Ladders in some places, even if most of the moral symbolism has been quietly dropped.